AdaCore/learn/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

 It's sometimes impossible for flow analysis to determine if an entire array object has been initialized.
-For example, after we write code to initialize every element of an unconstrained array ``A`` in chunks, we may still receive a message from flow analysis claiming that the array isn't initialized.
+For example, after we write code to initialize every element of an unconstrained array :ada:`A` in chunks, we may still receive a message from flow analysis claiming that the array isn't initialized.
 To resolve this issue, you can either use a simpler loop over the full range of the array, or (even better) an aggregate assignment, or, if that's not possible,